oulianov/explorative-search/README.md

-# graph-search
+# Explorative search

-Explorative search technique based on running pagerank over a document-word graph of texts
+Explorative search is a document-word graph-based search technique that leverages NLP and Pagerank to explore text collections and discover unexpected relations.